On "Pro-Life" Libertarianism

 The reason for this is to be found in the libertarian notion of property rights.
 Although the absolute property rights postulated by libertarians have been aggressively challenged, there seems to be a fairly widespread respect for the notion of self-ownership.
 The idea that we own ourselves has powerful intuitive appeal.
 Self-ownership, in this case, constitutes ownership over one's body and mind, at the very least, and there are some who argue that ownership over whatever one produces using body and mind follows naturally from this.
 The latter is hotly contested and I shall not waste time discussing it.
 My point is that self-ownership, and thus ownership of one's body, is a central theme in the entire spectrum of libertarian ideologies and is indispensable to all of them.
 Therefore, while the foetus may have a right to life, the impregnated mother also has rights -- amongst them absolute property ownership rights over her body.
 If we regard the foetus as a human being (with the rights that this supposedly entails), its presence in the womb constitutes an invasion of the host's property, i.e. her body.
 In the case of an unwanted pregnancy, then, the foetus is akin to a tenant that is to be evicted -- with the notable exception that the host's ownership claims on her body are arguably stronger than those of a landlord on his housing.

 The libertarian seems to have a solution here, but it is a costly one.
 For we may turn his own arguments against him.
-Just as the libertarian mocks and derides the "social contracts" of rival theories, we may look askance at his "foetal contract".
+Just as the libertarian mocks and derides the "social contracts" of rival theories, we may look askance at his "foetal contract."
 What kind of contract can take place between a cluster of cells and its host?
 It is certainly not one to which the host or the foetus explicitly agree.
 Nor can the host be said to implicitly express consent -- the pregnancy may have been accidental and unwanted, or at the very least the host can make a plausible and irrefutable claim, after the fact, that this was indeed the case.
 And even if this were not the case, one cannot have a morally binding contract without the consent of all those which it immediately concerns.
 Plainly, the consent of the foetus is not forthcoming, and in the case of an unwanted pregnancy, the consent of the host is unlikely.
 To make matters worse, we cannot even defend this contract, in the style of Rawls, by arguing that it is one to which a rational human being would subscribe, for that is evidently not the case.
-Given the libertarian framework, the whole notion can quickly be reduced to absurdity.
+Given the painfully unsubtle, skeletal moral framework of libertarianism, the whole notion can quickly be reduced to absurdity.

 It should be fairly clear that any composite variants of libertarianism and the "pro-life" stance are susceptible to the problems I have outlined.
 There remain few, if any, avenues open to the pro-life libertarian.
 If he wishes to be coherent, he must either give up his libertarianism or concede that abortion is always permissible.